tmbeck/chatgpt-cli/prompt-responses/gen1.md

 python chatgpt.py --key YOUR_OPENAI_API_KEY --model text-davinci-002 --temperature 0.8 --max_tokens 150 --prompt "Hello, ChatGPT! "
 ```

-    This will start an interactive prompt where you can type messages to ChatGPT and receive responses.
+    [chatgpt] This will start an interactive prompt where you can type messages to ChatGPT and receive responses.
 Type "exit" to exit the program.

+    [tmbeck] Improve the script by listing the possible values for the `--model` command line option.
+The values must be supported by chatgpt.

+    [chatgpt] Sure, here's an updated version of the Python script that lists the possible values for the `--model` command line option, based on the models supported by OpenAI's GPT-3 API:

+...

+    [tmbeck] Improve the script by adding a command line option for the user to select which chatgpt model to use, assuming that the user is a chatgpt plus subscriber.